 Applications must include the following items:

-- Personal statement: This should include a description of the candidate’s personal qualifications and motivation for applying to the program, as well as a detailed professional plan upon completion of training
+Personal statement: This should include a description of the candidate’s personal qualifications and motivation for applying to the program, as well as a detailed professional plan to return to his or her home country upon completion of training

 Three letters of recommendation addressed to Dr. Julio Garcia Aguilar, One of these letter must be from the department chairman

 Completed applications should be returned by September 30, 2016.
 Selected candidates are encouraged to come to New York to interview; however telephone interviews are also offered.
 Selections will be made before January 1, 2017.